 “I believe in you and want you to have the chance to develop and thrive in our organisation.
 So much so that I am going to pay you to spend a significant amount of your working hours in training and am confident that, as your skills develop, our investment in you will be repaid.”

 To be eligible for an apprenticeship, an apprentice must have a significant skills gap compared with what the apprenticeship standard requires.
-By law, this means a skills gap that big enough for the apprentice to need more than 278 hours of OTJ a year (averaged over the duration of the apprenticeship).
-All apprenticeships have a minimum duration of 12 months.
-Most Damar apprenticeships take longer and have a have a higher OTJ requirement than this.
-This is because OTJ is crucial in delivering a high-quality apprenticeship outcomes.
+By law, this means a skills gap that big enough for the apprentice to need more than 187 hours of off-the-job training (as set out in the government’s 2025/26 funding rules).
+All apprenticeships have a minimum duration of eight months.
+All Damar apprenticeships are longer than eight months (ranging from 15 months to 3 years) and have a higher off-the-job requirement than this.
+This is because off-the-job training is crucial in delivering a high-quality apprenticeship outcomes.

-We have designed all our apprenticeships with enough carefully planned off-the-job training to ensure that apprentices have the best possible chance of success and exceed the minimum OTJ requirements.
+We have designed all our apprenticeships with enough carefully planned off-the-job training to ensure that apprentices have the best possible chance of success and exceed the minimum off-the-job requirements.
 Everyone is different and some apprentices may require a little more (or less) time than we expect at the outset.
 This flexibility is another benefit of Damar apprenticeships compared with classroom learning.

 Damar apprenticeships in the main run to a 6-weekly module cycle.
 Each module has a similar structure:

-• Pre-work.
-Usually, reading or video content relating to the module.
+- Pre-work: Usually, reading or video content relating to the module.

-• Main learning.
-Self-directed, interactive content on our online learning platform.
+- Main learning: Self-directed, interactive content on our online learning platform.

-• Group coaching session.
-Apprentices come with their questions, discuss their learning with peers and prepare themselves for the final part of the module, which is to complete individual activity.
+- Group coaching session: Apprentices come with their questions, discuss their learning with peers and prepare themselves for the final part of the module, which is to complete individual activity.

-• Individual learning activity.
-An activity brief will be provided for the apprentice as introduced in the group coaching session.
+- Individual learning activity: An activity brief will be provided for the apprentice as introduced in the group coaching session.
 The student will work through the activity brief, building their evidence to support the portfolio and end point assessment.
 Importantly, this final activity allows the apprentice to embed and contextualise their learning.

-• 1:1 Coaching visit.
-Every six weeks, an opportunity to review progress and discuss personal development with the apprentice.
+- 1:1 Coaching visit: Every six weeks, an opportunity to review progress and discuss personal development with the apprentice.

-• Review meeting.
-Takes place with the apprentice and their supervisor every 12 weeks, immediately after a coaching visit.
+- Review meeting: Takes place with the apprentice and their supervisor every 12 weeks, immediately after a coaching visit.
 Work completed and feedback are reviewed and, if it is to the right standard, the module will be signed off.

 For some of our apprenticeships with higher level technical knowledge content we also have live workshops, delivered by sector experts.
 This is complemented by an additional knowledge training plan and supporting activity.
 Apprentices are tasked with completing their knowledge learning prior to the relevant workshop.